magda-io/magda/deploy/helm/magda-cert-issuer/readme.md

 kubectl create secret generic prod-route53-credentials-secret --from-literal=secret-access-key=aergaergaegargearger --namespace kube-system
 ```

-For route53 it also required you to create the right IAM policy:
+For route53 it also requires you to create the right IAM policy:

 ```
 {